Oregon Transportation Plan

 The Oregon Transportation Plan, or OTP, is the long-range transportation system plan for the state.
 It establishes a vision and policy foundation to guide transportation system development and investment.
 The OTP and its mode and topic plans below guide decisions by the Oregon Department of Transportation and other transportation agencies statewide, and is reflected in the policies and decisions explained in local and regional plans.
 See the diagram at right for how OTP guidance flows all the way down through investment implementation.

-The Oregon Transportation Plan update is underway!
-Visit the project webpage for current info and events.
+The Oregon Transportation Plan update was officially adopted July 13, 2023!
+Visit the project webpage for additional information and materials.

 Oregon Transportation Plan - Executive Summary